 - Work Focus Facilitation, Research, Reporting, Monitoring, Education, Tree planting

 - Accommodation Choice of several types

-Greenpop is a Cape Town based environmental NGO that runs urban greening, reforestation, and eco-education projects in Southern and East Africa.
+Greenpop is a Cape Town based environmental NGO that plants trees through urban greening and reforestation, spreads environmental awareness and activate people through green festivals and workshops across Southern Africa.
 And they do it with a difference; they make it fun, accessible, and valuable for everyone involved.
 While planting trees is an important and very beneficial activity, Greenpop believes that unless communities are actively involved in and incentivised by the process, no lasting environmental change is possible.
-To date, Greenpop has planted over 66,000 trees – and activated thousands of people in the process.
+To date, Greenpop has planted over 100,000 trees – and activated thousands of people in the process.

 Greenpop also represents a way of life.
 The energy and passion cultivated through Greenpop spreads far and wide with each new treevolutionary that joins the team.
 While the team works hard and focus on tasks at hand, they also know how to have fun, and create a quirky working environment.
 Greenpop’s aim is to create an ethical and green standard that resonates with all involved and helps create a fun and enjoyable working environment.